 WHAT TO BRING WITH YOU WHEN APPLYING FOR A LICENSE

 The applicants shall supply to the clerk, prior to the issuance of the marriage or civil union license, the following documents:

-Proof of age and name - Need a certified long birth certificate, showing parents information and a file date.
+Proof of age and name - Need a certified long birth certificate showing parent's information and file date.
 If a legal name change was issued after the birth, need a certified copy of the legal name change.
 This is to help stay in compliance with the Real ID.

 Government Issued Photo identification (i.e. driver's license, passport)

-A certified copy of a death certificate of a former spouse, if applicant is widowed
+A certified copy of a death certificate of a former spouse, if the applicant is widowed

 A certified or absolute copy of a final divorce decree, if the applicant is divorced